 The Russian River Coho Salmon Captive Broodstock Program is a collaborative partnership that is working to build a self-sustaining coho population within the watershed.

-California Sea Grant conducted a study to correlate flow and environmental conditions with oversummer survival of juvenile coho.
+California Sea Grant conducted a long-term study to correlate flow and environmental conditions with oversummer survival of juvenile coho.